 Ragdoll and Ragamuffin cats are special feline breeds.
 They look and act differently, even though they share some traits.
 Each breed has its own unique qualities.

 Ragdoll cats are big, strong, and have soft fur.
-They have a pointed face and bright blue eyes.
+They have pointed faces and bright blue eyes.
 They are very friendly and love people, making great pets for families or singles.

 Ragamuffin cats are a bit rounder and have a wider range of colors and patterns.
 They can be solid, bicolor, or tricolor.
 This makes them stand out.